 a.
 Recommendations and/or implementation guidelines

-Affirmation xx (rationale 1): The Working Group affirms Principle D from the 2007 policy, which states: “A set of technical criteria must be used for assessing a new gTLD registry applicant to minimise the risk of harming the operational stability, security and global interoperability of the Internet.”
+Principle D from the 2007 policy is affirmed under Topic 27: Applicant Reviews: Technical/Operational, Financial, and Registry Services.
+Principle D is also relevant to this topic.

 Affirmation 22.1: The Working Group affirms existing registrant protections used in the 2012 round, including the Emergency Back-end Registry Operator (EBERO) and associated triggers for an EBERO event and critical registry functions.
 In addition, as described under Topic 27: Applicant Reviews: Technical/Operational, Financial and Registry Services, the substantive technical and operational evaluation is being maintained and therefore, protections against registry failure, including registry continuity, registry transition, and failover testing continue to be important registrant protections.
 The Working Group also supports the registrant protections contained in Specification 6 of the Registry Agreement.